dawn-network/dawn/README.md

 If you are working on a blockchain system that uses IPFS or webtorrent, I strongly recommend that you check out the code here as it's been proven to work well on both the front end and the back end.

-#### Notice:
-We are looking for programmers, and we want those programmers to be validators on the dawn network.
-Validators collectively get 10% of the coin produced.
-The kinds of programmers we'd love to have join up like to think/pursue/create about/in:

 * Go
-* TRUTH
 * javascript
-* CREATIVITY
 * dart
-* FUN
 * tendermint
-* GEEKINESS
 * systems
-* FREEDOM
-* qt
-* PROSPERITY
 * gopherjs
-* VOLUNTARYISM
-* vecty
 * android
-* c
 * electron

-for the next 16 or so validators, we'd like to attract only those with code skills.  faddat@gmail.com on google hangouts for info.

  [Build Status](http://163.172.150.160/api/badges/dawn-network/glogchain/status.svg)